utsavgadhiya/new-uma-bot/README.md

 # new-uma-bot
-This is a private bot for New Uma Kings Group with Basic Functionalities.
+This is a private bot for Telegram with Basic Functionalities.